wp-plugins/facebook-comments-master/readme.txt

 But wait! the best part is that it turns your website viral because all comments are also posted in the user facebook wall referencing your website and with a thumb image.
 And if by any really strange chance your users do not have a facebook account?
 Problem solved, they can use their Yahoo, Hotmail or AOL accounts to post and comment.
 It's all gain, gain, gain.

-Main Features: Light as a feather that turns your website facebook viral - Incredible fast loading times with html5, code totally new - Also accepts Yahoo, Hotmail and AOL accounts to post and comment - Uses new facebook api - Improved Moderation Settings - Optimized Facebook Mobile Support Added - Facebook Application Connection - Control the Number of posts to display - Control the Plugin Width to fit your template - Facebook Color Scheme (Light / Dark) - Shortcode Framework ready, to publish inside pages and posts
+Main Features: Light as a feather that turns your website facebook viral - Incredible fast loading times with html5, code totally new - Also accepts Yahoo, Hotmail and AOL accounts to post and comment - Uses new facebook api - Improved Moderation Settings - Optimized Facebook Mobile Support Added - Facebook Application Connection - Control the Number of posts to display - Control the Plugin Width to fit your template - Facebook Color Scheme (Light / Dark) - Shortcode Framework ready, to publish inside pages and posts - Automatically Replace Wordpress Native Comments

 Both the widget and the shortcode framework are fully mobile responsive, a must for any professional website